Quinupristin/dalfopristin

-Quinupristin/dalfopristin, or quinupristin-dalfopristin, (pronunciation: kwi NYOO pris tin / dal FOE pris tin) (trade name Synercid) is a combination of two antibiotics used to treat infections by staphylococci and by vancomycin-resistant Enterococcus faecium.
+Quinupristin/dalfopristin, or quinupristin-dalfopristin, (pronunciation: kwi NYOO pris tin / dal FOE pris tin) (trade name Synercid) is a combination of two antibiotics used to treat infections caused by staphylococci and by vancomycin-resistant Enterococcus faecium.

 Quinupristin and dalfopristin are both streptogramin antibiotics, derived from pristinamycin.
 Quinupristin is derived from pristinamycin IA; dalfopristin from pristinamycin IIA.
 They are combined in a weight-to-weight ratio of 30% quinupristin to 70% dalfopristin.
+Discontinued 2022, there are no other manufacturers of this medication.

 Administration

 Intravenous, usually 7.5 mg/kg every 8 hours (infections/life threatening VRSA); every 12 hours (skin infections).

 No renal dosing adjustments, hepatic dosing adjustments are not defined, consider reducing dose.

 Mechanism of action

 Quinupristin and dalfopristin are protein synthesis inhibitors in a synergistic manner.
 While each of the two is only a bacteriostatic agent, the combination shows bactericidal activity.